navneetchauhan1988/AzureSentinel/Instructions/Lab 7 : Azure Sentinel Dashboards.md

 Dashboards are a focused and organized view of your cloud resources in the Azure portal.
 Use dashboards as a workspace where you can quickly launch tasks for day-to-day operations and monitor resources.
-Build custom dashboards based on projects, tasks, or user roles, for example.
+Build custom dashboards based on projects, tasks, or user roles.

 ## Exercise 1 : Creating Azure shared Dashboards